CBRS Small Cell Radios

 Using Multiple Small Cell Radios

 A single 5G Hotspot can support multiple Small Cell Radios but requires an additional network switch.
-A soft limit to consider is 7 Small Cell Radios to one 5G Hotspot, however, this limit is only theoretical as the true limiting factor is bandwidth saturation.
-All 5G Hotspots are built with a 1 Gbps Network Interface Card (NIC), the throughput of all the radios combined is limited to 1 Gbps or your internet speed, whichever is lower.
+A soft limit to consider is 7 Small Cell Radios to one 5G Hotspot; however, this limit is only theoretical as the real limiting factor is bandwidth saturation.
+All 5G Hotspots are built with a 1 Gbps Network Interface Card (NIC); the throughput of all the radios combined is limited to 1 Gbps or your internet speed, whichever is lower.